1947 - b. San Francisco

 2006 - Moved back to the Bay Area.
 Joined Haiku Poets of Northern California (HPNC); several years later, the Haiku Society of America (HSA).
 Once again discovering the source of haiku, here.

 2017 - earthshine, my first collection of haiku, published by Snapshot Press.

-2018 - earthshine, winner of the Touchstone Distinguished Book Award for 2017 (The Haiku Foundation); Honorable Mention HSA Merit Book Award for 2017 (Haiku Society of America).
+2018 - earthshine, Winner of the Touchstone Distinguished Book Award for 2017 (The Haiku Foundation); Honorable Mention HSA Merit Book Award for 2017 (Haiku Society of America).

 2018 - Is Where The Car Is, a haibun first published in Modern Haiku, nominated for a Pushcart Prize; four readings from earthshine, two haiku revision workshops.

 2019 - earthshine, without distribution or Amazon availability, blessed with a fourth printing; at least five readings from earthshine (with haibun), and one haiku revision workshop.

 click the HAIKU REGISTRY button . . .